heesungjang/WhatHot/README.md

 - **Styled-components** for styling.

-- **React-Navigation**: to achieve navigation between components, i used react-navigation library. setting up stack navigation and tab navigation and integrating them together using react-navigation was an amazing experience.
+- **React-Navigation**: to achieve navigation between components, i used react-navigation library. setting up stack navigation, tab navigation and integrating them together using react-navigation was an amazing experience.

 - **React-Query**: for state management and data fetching, i used react-query.
 Handling asynchronous http request with react-query made my code effective and easy to read.